Children and Flu

-The FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under 4, and the AAP states that children under six can have serious adverse effects from them.
+The FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under age 4, and the American Academy of Pediatricians warns that they can cause adverse effects in children under age 6.
 Talk with your doctor before giving your child an over-the-counter cold or flu medicine.

 In very young children with congestion, use a nasal bulb to remove mucus.
 You may also spray three drops of saline nasal spray into each nostril.
 Some children may be at increased risk for serious complications from flu.
-Talk to your health care provider early if your child is younger than 5 years old or has chronic health conditions such as asthma or other lung disease, heart condition, or diabetes.
+Talk to your health care provider early if your child is younger than age 5 or has a chronic health condition such as asthma or other lung disease, heart condition, or diabetes.

 For in-depth information about how to treat flu symptoms in children, see WebMD's Flu Treatment.